Beth Brennan: Storylines

 After living with the Robinsons for a while, Julie Martin (Julie Mullins) and her family return, so Beth decides to go and live with Cameron Hudson (Benjamin Grant Mitchell).
 They are evicted and have to move in with Lou Carpenter (Tom Oliver), where Beth becomes good friends with Lauren.
 Lauren, Beth and Brad start to spend much time together.
 Beth is unaware that Lauren and Brad have become more than just good friends and are sleeping together.
 Bunny (now Brenda Addie) arrives and takes a dislike to Brad, but chooses to give him a chance for Beth's sake.
 On her wedding day Beth begins to suspect that something was going on between Brad and Lauren, when she asks him, Brad comes clean about their affair.
 Beth decides she cannot stay and flees to work for her mum on her farm.

 Beth later decides to return to Ramsay Street to get her life back together.
 She acknowledges her love for Brad but states she will never be able to trust him again.
 She decides to move in with Mark Gottlieb (Bruce Samazan) and Philip Martin (Ian Rawlings) also moves in with them after he splits up with Julie.
 Beth and Philip begin a relationship but Philip's daughters Hannah (Rebecca Ritters) and Debbie Martin (Marnie Reece-Wilmore) do not approve of their relationship and try to make it hard for them.
 Philip later realizes he is still in love with Julie and he returns to her after splitting with Beth.
 Beth then has a short-lived relationship with Wayne.

 Lucy returns and decides to try to get Brad and Beth back together.
 They avoid each other and deny they want to get back together.
 As time goes by many of their friends try to convince them to reconcile, in the end they get back together.
 They decide to try to get remarried.
 The Willis family are delighted by their plans and everyone helps organise their wedding.
 On their wedding day they decide to start a new life elsewhere, they marry in a registry office and afterwards they get on a bus leaving Ramsay Street.
 Their parents track them down after following the bus but Brad and Beth do not tell them they are already married.
 They then return to the street and have a second ceremony at Number 26.
 Brad and Beth then leave for their new life in Perth.
 Beth returns the following year to visit Brad's nephew, Zac Willis (Jay Callahan) at his naming day ceremony.

 Twenty-eight years later, Beth sees Karl Kennedy's (Alan Fletcher) musical appeal for contributions to the Ramsay Street history on Facebook.
 Felicity Scully (Holly Valance) also sees the video and she and Beth both realize that they are former residents of the street.
-They send a video to Toadie Rebecchi (Ryan Moloney) and Melanie Pearson (Lucinda Cowden) for their wedding, in which Beth notes that she doesn't actually know either of them.
+They send a video to Toadie Rebecchi (Ryan Moloney) and Melanie Pearson (Lucinda Cowden) for their wedding.